MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-webchat-sso.md

         "name": "signin/tokenExchange",
         "value": {
             "id": "<any unique Id>",
-            "connectionName": "<connection Name on the skill bot (from the OAuth Card)>", "token": "<exchangeable token>"
+            "connectionName": "<connection name on the bot (from the OAuth Card)>", "token": "<exchangeable token>"
         }
     }